Monkey Puzzle Tree

 - The tree was introduced into nursery commerce by Archibald Menzies (1745-1842), a Scottish physician and naturalist, who served as naturalist and surgeon on the ship Discovery on its voyage around the world under Captain Vancouver.
 Apparently one night, Mr. Menzies was dining out in Chile and was unable to identify some nuts on the table.
 He collected a few and germinated some on the voyage home.
 The resulting, somewhat strange looking, plants quickly found their way into the rare plant collections of 18th century Europe.
 The tree became something of a fad in Britain in the 1840s.

-- Oregon State Univ. campus: on the east side of Benton Hall, also on the southwest corner of Lower Campus, on Jefferson Ave. near 11th St.
+- Oregon State Univ. campus: on the east side of Community Hall (Benton Hall), also on the southwest corner of Lower Campus, on Jefferson Ave. near 11th St.